alukosdev/ccsp/reference/glossary.md

 A cloud server’s compute parameters depend on the number of *CPUs* and the amount of *RAM* used.
 The ability to allocate these resources is a vital compute concern.
 ==- Confidentiality
 Protecting information from unauthorized access/dissemination.
+==- Configuration Item (CI)
+Configuration items can be applied to anything designated for the application of the elements of configuration management and treated as a single entity in the configuration-management system.
+Examples of CI types include:

+- Hardware/Devices
+- Software/Applications
+- Communications/Networks
+- Location
+- Database
+- Service
+- Documentation
+- People (Staff and Contractors)
 ==- Content Discovery
 Includes the tools and processes to identify sensitive information in storage.
 ==- Controls